maxing80/design-of-patterns-php/README.md

 # design-of-patterns-php
-Examples to learn design of patterns throw exercises..
+Examples to learn design of patterns throw PHP exercises